Cauliflower contains many nutrients and plant compounds that may reduce the risk of several diseases, including heart disease and cancer.

 Cauliflower has several properties that may help with weight loss.

-It can also serve as a low-calorie substitute for high-calorie foods, such as rice and flour.
+It can also serve as a low calorie substitute for high calorie foods, such as rice and flour.

 As a good source of fiber, cauliflower slows digestion and promotes feelings of fullness.
-This may automatically reduce the number of calories you eat throughout the day, an important factor in weight control (
+This may help reduce the number of calories you eat throughout the day, an important factor in weight control (

-High water content is another weight loss friendly aspect of cauliflower.
+High water content is another weight loss-friendly aspect of cauliflower.
 In fact, 92% of its weight is made up of water.
-Consuming lots of water-dense, low-calorie foods is associated with weight loss (
+Consuming lots of water-dense, low calorie foods is associated with weight loss (

 Cauliflower is low in calories but high in fiber and water — all properties that may assist in weight loss.